Skip to main content

-Not all screen time is created equal.
-You probably already sense this.
-The frantic cartoon that leaves your kid wired is doing something different from the slow game that leaves them calm.
-The research backs that up.
+You've probably noticed the difference yourself.
+The frantic cartoon that leaves your kid wired feels like a different experience from the slow game that leaves them calm.
+The research suggests it is.

 The SpongeBob study